USFCA-MSDS/MSDS_689/projects/HW3.md

 ## Task Overview:

-* (1) Experiment with alternative centrality measures available in NetworkX, such as betweenness centrality or eigenvector centrality.
+* (1) Experiment with alternative [centrality measures available in NetworkX](https://networkx.org/documentation/stable/reference/algorithms/centrality.html), such as betweenness centrality or eigenvector centrality.
 Evaluate their effectiveness in determining cluster centers.

 * (2) Initialization Algorithms: Explore different initialization strategies for selecting initial cluster centers.
 Compare their impact on convergence and clustering quality.
-Experimental Analysis:
+The base model only explores random initialization of the nodes.

-* (3) Conduct experimental studies to analyze the running time and efficiency of the [base Graph K-Means algorithm](https://github.com/USFCA-MSDS/MSDS_689/blob/main/notebooks/graphkmeans.ipynb).
+* (3) Experimental Analysis: Conduct experimental studies to analyze the running time and efficiency of the [base Graph K-Means algorithm](https://github.com/USFCA-MSDS/MSDS_689/blob/main/notebooks/graphkmeans.ipynb).
 Vary the size and density of input graphs to assess scalability and performance under different conditions.

 * (4) Code Optimization: Optimize the provided [base model](https://github.com/USFCA-MSDS/MSDS_689/blob/main/notebooks/graphkmeans.ipynb) for improved efficiency and computational speed.
 Consider algorithmic optimizations, data structure improvements, and parallelization techniques to enhance performance.